-Consider KPIs — and then consider how many times you’ve seen something called a KPI that doesn’t actually meet the requirements.
+Consider KPIs.
+Then consider how many times you’ve seen something called a KPI that doesn’t actually meet the requirements.

 Key performance indicators are indeed powerful tools for quantifying success, but not every success metric is a KPI.